ckipp01/webring-cli/README.md

-    random             brings you to a random site in the webring rss [options]      rss feeds are alive and well hallway [options]  a voice echoes in the hallway
+    random             brings you to a random site in the webring rss [options]      rss feeds are alive and well hallway [options]  a voice echoes in the hallway wiki               a decentralized encyclopedia REPL
 ```

 The first command you'll want to run is `webring sync`.
-This will pull down the latest sites.js file from the webring, parse it, and store it in `~/.webring`
+This will pull down the latest sites.js file from the webring, parse it, and store it in `~/.webring`.
+It will also then find the existing sites that have wikis and store a copy to be able to navigated with the wiki REPL.
 You'll then be able to use the other commands.

 ### The hallway

 > A voice echoes in the hallway...

-### Hallway usage
+### hallway usage

 ```
 ❯ webring hallway -h